-For good health and energy to fuel their bodies, kids need water and other fluids.
-Water is a perfect beverage choice (for both adults and children), since it hydrates without adding unnecessary calories.
-Our bodies use H2O to regulate temperature, eliminate waste, and cushion our spinal cord and joints.
+For good health and energy to fuel their bodies, turn to water for kids.
+Good old H2O is a perfect beverage choice (for both adults and children), since it hydrates without adding unnecessary calories.
+Our bodies use water to regulate temperature, eliminate waste, and cushion our spinal cord and joints.
 Milk and juice offer benefits, too, as a source of essential nutrients such as calcium and vitamin C.

 How Much Liquid Do Kids Need?

 You've probably heard the oft-repeated advice that you should drink 8 cups of water every day.
 Does the same rule apply to children?
 Yes and no. According to the Institute of Medicine (a division of the National Academy of Sciences, charged with advising the nation on health topics), most adults get all the liquids they need every day just by eating and drinking normally—with meals, and when they are thirsty.
 Any beverages, including caffeinated ones, count toward the daily fluid intake your body needs (which is closer to 10 cups than 8, by the way).
 Food, especially fruits and vegetables, contains water too.